Sabarismall123/Construction-App/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

 This project is licensed under the MIT License.

-## Support
+## 📞 Support

-For support and questions, please contact the development team or create an issue in the repository.
+For support and questions:
+- Create an issue in the repository

----

-Built with ❤️ for the construction industry
+- Contact the development team
+- Check the documentation in each module

+## 🔄 Development Workflow

+1. **Frontend Development**: Work in the `frontend/` directory
+2. **Backend Development**: Work in the `backend/` directory
+3. **API Integration**: Connect frontend to backend APIs
+4. **Testing**: Test both frontend and backend
+5. **Deployment**: Deploy both components

+## 📈 Future Enhancements

+- Real-time notifications
+- Advanced reporting
+- Mobile app development
+- Third-party integrations
+- Advanced analytics
+- Workflow automation